Pokémon GO Raid-Ladder Nuzlocke

 Repeat this as many times as you can until you run out of time (raid boss leaves the gym) or until you win the Magikarp raid.

 If after three or more attempts you did not succeed in beating Magikarp, wait until you have leveled-up to the next Trainer level, then attempt a new Magikarp raid.
 Apply this rule as needed (replacing a weakest Starter with a new wild catch).

 - If you consistently beat Magikarp raids with three Starters completely unused, or if you complete your very first Magikarp raid with four Starters completely unused, your Starter team is too strong.
-Immediately catch a new Pokémon in the wild, and replace your strongest (lowest CP) Starter with this newly-caught Pokémon.
+Immediately catch a new Pokémon in the wild, and replace your strongest (highest CP) Starter with this newly-caught Pokémon.